15 Home Maintenance Tasks and Repairs Everyone Should Know How to Do

 Eliminate odor by pouring half a cup of baking soda, followed by a half cup of vinegar down each side of the sink.
-Leave and carry on with other chores or stick around the watch to see the fizz action.
+Leave and carry on with other chores or stick around to see the fizz action.
 Just be sure to put the stopper in before the foam spreads beyond the disposal.
 After a few minutes, flush everything down with hot water.

 If the smell persists, try a couple of other methods like citrus peels or ice and vinegar.
 You might need to get your hands dirty and clear the drain too.
 You can either try to clear the drain trap yourself or call a professional.